p-wojciechowski/review-rating-prediction/README.md

 ### Usage

-To get a prediction, you need to send POST request to the `/predict` endpoint.
-Place json that contain `{"review_text":"<text of review>"}` in request's body.
+To get a prediction, you need to send a POST request to the `/predict` endpoint.
+Place json that contains `{"review_text":"<text of review>"}` in request's body.
 Example with curl:

 ```bash
 curl \